-The analysis confirms that the Scheme's costs and charges are broadly in line with the comparators.
-Therefore, for the purposes of the costs and charges review, the Scheme is deemed to provide value for members.
+The analysis confirms that the Scheme's costs and charges are broadly in line with only one of the three comparators.
+Therefore, for the purposes of the costs and charges review, the Scheme is not deemed to provide value for members.
+To this end, in late Spring 2024, the Trustee commenced an investigative exercise to identify a way to transfer the DC funds out of the Scheme.